• Tel: +44(0)1479 821248

 Accommodation We stay in a selection of comfortable hotels, all rooms are ensuite.

 Food All hotels provide international breakfast.
 In the Merzouga Desert we will have a simple breakfast typical of Morocco, consisting of fresh bread, butter, honey and jam.
 Fruit juice and tea or coffee is also available.
 For lunch we stop en-route in local restaurants where we will order a variety of simple but good fresh local produce and soft drinks.
 Some days we will have picnic lunches when out in the field.
 Evening meals will be a mixture of local and international dishes.
+Please note that during certain years our tour may fall during the holy month of Ramadan.
+This may impact on our daily start and finish times and at some hotels alcohol may not be served.

 Walking The holiday is not strenuous.
 Leisurely walking, very occasionally over moderately rough terrain, is the only physical requirement on most days.
 Most birding is done close to our vehicle, though we will need to walk to see high mountain species, and some exertion will be required in mountain environments.
 There will be the option to stay close to the minibus, should anyone wish to go back.